Save up to $1,322 on our trips! Limited spots. Book Now.

 Park

 Timanfaya National Park is also called Montañas del Fuego by the local people.
 The landscape as it is now formed in the 18th century during a period of eruptive volcanic activity.
-There’s a restaurant inside the park called El Diablo which offers panoramic views of the surrounding landscape.
+Seemingly endless in scale and otherworldly in sight, the rusty rolling slopes of this national park will stay with you for a long time.
+It’s without doubt one of the best places to hike in the Canary Islands, but special mention also goes to a restaurant found inside the park itself, called El Diablo, which offers panoramic views of the surrounding landscape.
+It’s the perfect place to devour a well-earned meal after a day hiking in the sun.

 This magnificent viewpoint over the small island of La Graciosa was also designed by the island’s favorite artist and architect, César Manrique.
 It is situated above sea level and built in the architect’s own style, in harmony with the surrounding natural environment of lava rock.
 There is a boutique shop and a café from which you can enjoy the views while enjoying your coffee.